- White-tailed deer are a popular game animal found in almost every part of the United States.

 Arkansas nearly lost its deer population.
 In the 1920s, the population almost went extinct from hunting and deforestation.
 There were fewer than 500 deer left at the time.
 Today, the state enjoys a healthy population of almost 1 million white-tailed deer who live in each of its 75 counties.

 Colorado: 450,000 Total

 Colorado doesn’t count deer species separately.
-The state is home to more than 400,000 white-tail and mule deer.
+The state is home to more than 400,000 white-tailed and mule deer.
 Most of these are mule deer.
-Colorado’s white-tail deer mostly live in the eastern and central mountain areas.
+Colorado’s white-tailed deer mostly live in the eastern and central mountain areas.

 Georgia: 1.2 million

 Deer are an important game animal in Georgia, and the state is among many that used conservation efforts to increase its population of these deer.

 Hawaii does not have white-tailed deer or any native deer.
 In the 1800s, however, several Axis deer from India were sent to Hawaii.
 They now live on several Hawaiian islands, and their population is estimated at around 100,000.